sumanvid97/sumanvid97.github.io/index.md

 title: Home
 ---

 I am a Master's student in Computer Science, [UMass Amherst].
 My research interests lie in computer vision and machine learning.
-Currently, I am being advised by Prof. [Dan Sheldon] and Prof. [Subhransu Maji] on segmenting bird roosts in weather radar scans.
+Currently, my research is directed towards segmenting bird roosts in weather radar scans, under the guidance of Prof. [Dan Sheldon] and Prof. [Subhransu Maji].

 Before this, I spent four wonderful years as an undergraduate student at [IIT Bombay].
 For my thesis, I leveraged modern deep vision techniques for super resolution of the precipitation parameter over the Indian landmass.
 Last summer, I was fortunate to have interned at [Microsoft Research India].
 I worked on devising state-space models for data-informed network simulation.

-I maintain a record of my humble [research] and some [research implementations] under the respective tabs.
+I maintain a record of my [research] and some [research implementations] under the respective tabs.
 To get an insight on my recent academic endeavours, please take a look at my [CV].
 Feel free to read more [about me]!

 <!-- ### Updates